phpbb/documentation/development/extensions/tutorial_modules.rst

  * `Installing Control Panel Modules`_

 .. note::
     This tutorial describes how to create an ACP module.
-If you want to create MCP or UCP modules, you usually only need to replace all occurrences of "acp" with "mcp" or "ucp".
+To create MCP or UCP modules, you usually only need to replace all occurrences of "acp" with "mcp" or "ucp".